jforget/raku-Date-Calendar-Persian/util/README.md

 required.

-Insert the test data in  `t/04-conversion.rakutest` and add manually a line for  the Persian  epoch, 1  Farvardin 1  or 22  March 622  in the proleptic Gregorian calendar (19 March in the Julian calendar).
+Insert the test data in  `t/04-conversion.rakutest` and add manually a line  for the  Persian  epoch, 1  Farvardin  1 (22  March  622 in  the proleptic  Gregorian  calendar,  that  is   19  March  in  the  Julian calendar).

 build-08-week.p6
 ================